MatcheyGradient/mini-java-projects/README.md

-# java projects held in one file
+# small java projects not worthy of a whole repository
-some stuff i did quickly for fun
+cold hamberge